eniolaoladapo/NetflixDataAnalysisSQL/README.md

 ## Dataset

-Though the dataset for this project is sourced from the Kaggle dataset, but its uploaded here: Netflix_titles.csv
+Though the dataset for this project is sourced from the Kaggle dataset, but its uploaded here: This site was built using [Netflix_titles.csv](https://greaterheight.academy/NetflixContent.csv).

+## Get dataset, Create Database & Table

+**Step 1:** Download the dataset from: [Netflix Dataset](https://greaterheight.academy/NetflixContent.csv).

+**Step 2:** Open the NetflixContent.csv file and explore it to determine the column names.

+**Step 3:** Execute the SQL code below:

 ## Business Problems and Solutions